 That was not done here.
 Dignity, courtesy, and integrity were conspicuously lacking.

-Perhaps the problem is not so much a personal failure as systemic one.
+We are reluctant to come down too hard on respondent's counsel or the trial court because we think the problem is not so much a personal failure as systemic one.
 Court and counsel below are merely indicative of the fact practitioners have become inured to this kind of practice.
 They have heard the mantra so often unthinkingly repeated that, "This is a business," that they have lost sight of the fact the practice of law is not a business.
 It is a profession.
 And those who practice it carry a concomitantly greater responsibility than businesspeople.

-So what the Fourth DCA will review in this case is not so much a failure of court and counsel as an insidious decline in the standards of the profession that must be addressed.
+So what we review in this case is not so much a failure of court and counsel as an insidious decline in the standards of the profession that must be addressed.
 "The term 'officer of the court,' with all the assumptions of honor and integrity that append to it must not be allowed to lose its significance."
+(Kim, supra, at p.
+292.)
+We reverse the order in this case because that significance was overlooked.